bassosimone/lfspackages/README.md

 function uses the default rules for building using GNU autotools (which boils down to something like `./configure && make && sudo make install`).

-Here's another example where we need to override `pkg_build` to perform a custom build for the `pass@1.7.4` package:
+Here's another example where we need to override the `pkg_build` function:

 ```bash
 __pkg_sha256=cfa9faf659f2ed6b38e7a7c3fb43e177d00edbacc6265e6e32215ff40e3793c0